oksana-c/uc_fedex/README.txt

 Check requirements:  PHP 5 built with --enable-soap, Drupal 5.3, Ubercart Alpha 8.

-Disable and *uninstall* any previous version of uc_fedex.
-Copy this tarball into your site/all/modules/ubercart/shipping directory and unzip/untar it.
+Disable any previous version of uc_fedex.
+Copy this tarball into your sites/all/modules directory and unzip/untar it.

 In your web browser, navigate to admin/build/modules and enable the FedEx module.
 Go to admin/store/settings/quotes/methods/fedex and enter the required information.
-Finally, enable FedEx quotes admin/store/settings/quotes/methods
+Finally, enable FedEx quotes at admin/store/settings/quotes/methods

 If this doesn't work, read the rest of this document (which you really should have done first, anyway!).